Why you should care about increasing secrecy in White House and Senate

 And lack of accessibility is only half the problem.
 Lack of accuracy in official statements is a big issue too.

-CNN's senior White House correspondent Jim Acosta was channeling other reporters on Monday when he threw this hands up in the air and said the administration is "stonewalling."
+CNN's senior White House correspondent Jim Acosta was channeling other reporters on Monday when he threw his hands up in the air and said the administration is "stonewalling."

 The president's anti-media defenders may support the administration's approach, but it's hard to justify the rollback in accountability.
 It's not just the White House, either: the State Department and the Pentagon have all but stopped holding on-camera briefings, too.